dranjan/python-plyfile/README.md

 el.data.byteswap().newbyteorder()` in addition to changing the `byte_order` attribute.

+### Optional dependencies

+- setuptools (for installation via setup.py)
+- tox (for test suite)
+- py.test and py (for test suite)

 ## Installing plyfile

     python setup.py install

-(Or just copy `plyfile.py` into your GPL-compatible project.)
+Or just copy `plyfile.py` into your GPL-compatible project.

+## Running test suite

+Preferred (more comprehensive; requires tox and setuptools):

+    tox -v

+Alternate (requires py.test and py):

+    py.test test -v

 # Usage

-The test script `test.py` documents the basic usage.
-A more fleshed-out description is also given here.

 The following code examples refer to the file `tet.ply`, which can be found in the `test` directory.